Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Control Overview

-The master controller has three elements as described in Fig. \ref{fig:MasterController}. $\text{T}_\text{M}$ generate the desired pose for the replica depending on the selected control mode.
-We implemented the position and the velocity modes.
+The master controller has three elements as described in Fig. \ref{fig:Controller}. $\text{T}_\text{M}$ generate the desired pose for the replica depending on the selected control mode.
+We implemented the position and velocity modes.
 The position mode passes the pose error of the master $\bm{x}_\text{M}\in \SE$ to the controllers of the replica device, reproducing it at the end-effector.
 It allows better dexterity in controlling the robot, limiting the workspace.
-The velocity mode updates the reference pose of the replica device based on the velocity recorded at the master end-effector.
-The equation of the two modes are:
+The velocity mode updates the reference pose of the replica device via an integration of the velocity recorded at the master end-effector.
+The desired replica pose is the output $\bm{x}_\text{d}\in \SE$ defined as followed depending on the control mode:

-where $\bm{x}_\text{d}\in \SE$ is the desired replica pose, $\bm{x}_\text{d}(0)\in \SE$ is the initial pose of the robot when the position mode is selected, $\dot{\bm{x}}_\text{M}\in \R^6$ is the twist of the master device, and $\Delta t$ is the controller time step.
-It is worth noting that this is a simplified notation, as the integration of orientation in $\SO$ uses the exponential map from the Lie algebra theory \cite{lynch2017modern}.

-$\text{C}_\text{M}$ is the virtual haptic feedback provided via the FIC-based controller NLPD, described in the appendix.
-Its function is to provide additional haptic information beyond the interaction force recorded on the replica end-effector.
-For example, we have used it to provide feedback when the limits of the replica workspace is reached when the master command is in position mode.
-The two haptic feedbacks are combined as follows: